 The Group’s UK & European businesses supply a comprehensive range of door and window hardware products to fabricators, builders’ merchants, architectural ironmongers and online retailers, through well known brands including Carlisle Brass, Mila, Eurospec and Eurolite.
-In North America, LaSalle Bristol is the market leader in the distribution of specialist plumbing and building products to the manufactured housing and recreation vehicle sectors.

 2017 Results Highlights

 - Sales increased by 8% against 2016 to £269.7m helped by a favourable US Dollar and Euro despite the Group facing mixed but net adverse market conditions during 2017.
 Turnover was up 5% at constant exchange rates.

 - The Group’s EBITDA fell by 5% to £7.3m (2016: £7.7m) as growth in our US markets, further share gains from new product introductions and currency price surcharges in the UK were more than offset by a contraction in our Hardware markets and higher input costs due to a combination of commodity cost inflation and the devaluation of Sterling following the EU referendum.

 - The Group’s balance sheet remains strong with shareholders’ funds of £27.0m.
 This was an increase of £4.0m from 2016 due to the profit for the year of £1.0m and net pensions gains of £4.6m being only partially offset by the payment of £0.7m of dividends and an adverse FX translation impact on the Group’s closing net asset position of £0.9m.